 Test administrators must remain attentive to their testing responsibilities throughout the entire test administration.
-Reading (except for the test administration guide or supplemental testing policy information); grading papers; using a computer, cell phone, or other electronic device; talking casually with a proctor or other staff; or engaging in any activity in the testing room not directly related to the test administration is not allowed.
+Reading (except for the test administration guide or supplemental testing policy information); grading papers; using a computer, cell phone, or other electronic device; talking casually with a proctor or other staff; or engaging in any activity in the testing room not related to the test administration is not allowed.

-Details regarding what constitutes a testing violation or irregularity and information concerning how to report incidents should be discussed during training.
+Details regarding what constitutes a misadministration, irregularity, or violation of the Testing Code of Ethics and information concerning how to report incidents should be discussed during training.
 Test administrators must report any alleged testing violation or testing irregularity to the school test coordinator on the day of the occurrence.
 Examples of testing irregularities include, but are not limited to, the following:

-Eligibility Issues
+Eligibility